 Vanilla is a key ingredient.
 The other 42 botanicals most likely include citrus fruits, other fruits, herbs, spices, and roots.

-These botanicals are macerated in a combination of alcohol and water, some separately, some in groups.
+These botanicals are macerated in a solution of alcohol and water, some separately and some in groups.
 These different macerated spirits then get blended to achieve the unique flavor profile of Licor 43.

 After marrying the different flavors, the result rests in steel tanks for 6 to 9 months.
 After that, the liqueur is filtered before the final bottling process.